Faraday Depolarization Study of a Radio Galaxy Using LOFAR Two-metre Sky Survey: Data Release 2: Methods

 \subsection{qu-fitting}

-To analyse the observed Stokes $Q$ and $U$ values, along with their errors ($Q_e$ and $U_e$), a one-dimensional qu-fitting technique was applied to the LoTSS DR2 polarization spectra of the source\footnote{https://lofar-mksp.org/data/}.
-The Stokes \(I\) spectral behaviour for a 97.6 kHz channel bandwidth is unreliable and thus not included in the spectra \citep{lofar23}.
-However, we generate model Stokes \(I\) values using the 144 MHz value, assuming a spectral index of -0.7 for the source.
-For the Stokes \(I\) error ($I_e$), we estimate the uncertainty across frequency by assuming \(\pm 10\%\) random variations on the single-frequency catalogue value.
-These values are then used to create the fractional \(q = Q/I\) and \(u = U/I\) spectra.
-The corresponding \(q\) and \(u\) errors ($\Delta q$ and $\Delta u$) are calculated as,
+To analyse the observed Stokes $Q$ and $U$ values, along with their uncertainty, a one-dimensional qu-fitting technique was applied to the LoTSS DR2 polarization spectra of the source\footnote{https://lofar-mksp.org/data/}.
+The LoTSS DR2 RM Grid lacks reliable channelized Stokes I spectra\footnote{\url{https://github.com/sposullivan/LoTSS-RM-Grid/blob/main/example_RMtable_PolSpectra.ipynb}}, so we construct a model $I(\nu)$ from the catalogue 144 MHz flux density assuming a spectral index $\alpha=-0.7$.
+The Stokes I uncertainty $\sigma_I$ is taken as the catalogue measurement uncertainty, held constant across all frequency channels.